Fulgencio Batista: Batista, Fidel Castro and the Cuban Revolution

 In April 1956, Batista called popular military leader Col. Ramón Barquín back to Cuba from his post as military attaché to the United States.
 Believing Barquín would support his rule, Batista promoted him to General.
 However, Barquín's Conspiración de los Puros (Conspiracy of the Pure) was already underway and had already progressed too far.
 On April 6, 1956, Barquín led hundreds of career officers in a coup attempt, but was frustrated by Lieutenant Ríos Morejón, who betrayed the plan.
 Barquín was sentenced to solitary confinement for eight years on the Isle of Pines, while some officers were sentenced to death for treason.
 Many others were allowed to remain in the military without reprimand.

 The purge of the officer corps contributed to the inability of the Cuban army to successfully combat Castro and his guerrillas.
 Batista's police responded to increasing popular unrest by torturing and killing young men in the cities.
 However, his army was ineffective against the rebels based in the Sierra Maestra and Escambray Mountains.
 Another possible explanation for the failure to crush the rebellion was offered by author Carlos Alberto Montaner: "Batista does not finish Fidel out of greed ...
 His is a government of thieves.
 To have this small guerrilla band in the mountains is to his advantage, so that he can order special defense expenditures that they can steal."
 Batista's rule became increasingly unpopular among the population, and the Soviet Union began to secretly support Castro.
 Some of Batista's generals also criticized him in later years, saying that Batista's excessive interference in his generals' military plans to defeat the rebels hampered Army morale and rendered all operations ineffective.

 In an effort to gather information about Castro's army, Batista's secret police pulled in people for questioning.
-Many innocent people were tortured by Batista's police, while suspects, including youth, were publicly executed as a warning to others who were considering joining the insurgency.
+Many innocent people were tortured by Batista's secret police, while suspects, including youth, were publicly executed as a warning to others who were considering joining the insurgency.
 Additionally, "Hundreds of mangled bodies were left hanging from lamp posts or dumped in the streets in a grotesque variation of the Spanish colonial practice of public executions."
 The brutal behavior backfired and increased support for the guerrillas.
 In 1958, 45 organizations signed an open letter supporting July 26 Movement, among them national bodies representing lawyers, architects, dentists, accountants, and social workers.
-Castro, who had originally relied on the support of the poor, was now gaining the backing of the influential middle classes.